 At the end of the day, until you actually deal with the source of the infestation, you’ll be putting a band-aid on a bullet hole.
-Not only will you have to try a few different solutions before you find one that works, which will waste quite a bit of money.
+Not only will you have to try a few different solutions before you find one that works, which will waste money.
 You’ll also have to continue to repurchase the solution every time a new pest gets caught in your eyeline.

 DIY Pest Control Can Be Dangerous

 Many store-bought pest solutions contain dangerous substances and chemicals.
 While these solutions may not be as effective as professional ones, they can actually cause much more damage.
 Improper use of these chemicals can be a serious hazard to you and your family’s health.
 If you have small children or pets, it’s really not a good idea to mess around with pest control substances.
 Do not even try to use substances you have to leave on the ground such as traps or baits.

 Using these products improperly can also can serious harm to the environment.
 Once you spray a solution or lay a toxic trap, it eventually needs to be disposed of.
 By just washing away the solution or throwing it into a regular trash bin, you’re exposing humans, animals and the environment to these toxins.

 Don’t rely on ineffective and potentially harmful products to manage the integrity of your home.
 Instead contact the professional pest control specialists at Terminix.
 For over 90 years, our specialists have offered effective and affordable pest control solutions all over Canada.
 Whether you need help with your residential property or your commercial one, trust Terminix for the job.